github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags.md

 ---
 ## About tags in {% data variables.product.prodname_desktop %}

 {% data variables.product.prodname_desktop %} allows you to create annotated tags.
 Tags are associated with commits, so you can use a tag to mark an individual point in your repository's history, including a version number for a release.
-For more information about release tags, see "[About releases](/github/administering-a-repository/about-releases)."
+For more information about release tags, see "[AUTOTITLE](/repositories/releasing-projects-on-github/about-releases)."

 {% data reusables.desktop.tags-push-with-commits %}